robleroni/Puerro/docs/04-State-Management.md

 </body>
 ```

 Although not yet supported in all browsers, according to [caniuse.com](https://caniuse.com/#search=custom elements) custom elements are already supported for 86% of internet users.
-For all
+For all **TODO: Continue? ..**

 ## ID Management